laurawei6/tswd-portfolio/critique-by-design.md

 # Critique by Design

 ## Step 1: Choose a data visualization from MakeoverMonday
 The task for this assignment was to critique and redesign an existing visualization.
 I loooked through the Makeover Monday website for a visualization that seemed interesting to me.
-The visualization I chose was about Global Electric Vehicle Market Share.
+The visualization I chose was about Global Electric Vehicle (EV) Market Share.
+It shows how much of a hold on the EV industry different companies have between quarter 4 of 2021 until quarter 3 of 2023.
 I listen to news podcasts and several of them mentioned the rise of BYD, a Chinese EV car brand that has been gaining market share a lot recently, and with increasing sales particularly in Europe.
 I thought this topic itself was interesting because I don't think many people who are from a Western audience have even heard about BYD, let alone have realized that it's gaining EV market share and is at a similar level of market share as Tesla at this point.

 Visualization source: [Global Electric Vehicle Market Share](https://www.counterpointresearch.com/insights/global-electric-vehicle-market-share/)